mars-planet/mars_city/doc/MOCC_design.rst

 #.
 To correct the deviation, the user selects a corrective plan for overheating
    drill bits from the repository, fills the needed parameters, and executes it.

+These corrective plans should be built based on both the devices' and crew members' properties, as well as on the original plan.

 The Configurations Subsystem
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~